nkrishnanpdx/deepscan/deepsecscan_report.md

 - **Affected Products:** N/A

 **Description:**
-A vulnerability in certain Intel processors that could allow an authenticated user to potentially enable information disclosure via local access.
+A hardware-related vulnerability that could enable unauthorized access to sensitive data due to improper isolation of memory regions.

 ---